 Julia, a story about salvation

 Julia is one of the three audio guides of the museum.
-Her story, exhibited in the museum and told as an audio guide is based on real experiences of her life and was reconstructed after her diary, letters, and documents found in the Lusztig family archive.
+Her story, as it is exhibited in the museum and narrated as an audio guide, is based on the real experiences of her life, and was reconstructed after her diary, letters, and personal documents discovered in the Lusztig family archive.
 Julia Rosenberger was born in 1908 in Gilău, Cluj county.
 She was a simple Jewish woman, with a good heart, kind and protective.
-When she was 25 years old, in 1933, married Andor Lusztig, (Bandi).
+When she was 25 years old, in 1933, she married Andor Lusztig (Bandi).
 They lived together in Cluj and had two children, Tibor, born in 1936, and Noemi, born in 1938.
-Andor was by profession an electrician and Julia was a housewife.
+Professionally, Andor was an electrician, and Julia was a housewife.
 As their old photos together show, they were a normal couple, just like everyone else.

 In 1942, once the war began, Andor (Bandi) was sent to a forced labour camp in Baia Mare.
-Julia, since then, was left alone taking care of their two children and his father in law, Moritz.
-In 1944, all of them were taken to the ghetto in Cluj.
-Here there are some thoughts, written by Julia in her memoir, about the beginning of the ghettoization:
+Since then, Julia had to take care of their two children and her father-in-law, Moritz, all by herself.
+In 1944, all of them were forced to live in the ghetto in Cluj.
+Here are some of Julia’s thoughts, written in her memoirs, about the beginning of the ghettoization: